bioinfo-ucsd/BISB-Bootcamp-2022/website/_schedules/schedule.md

         start: '9:00 AM'
         end: '10:00 AM'
         instructors: ["Erick Armingol, *Guest Instructor* (International Student Info)", "Clarence Mah, *Guest Instructor* (Choosing a PhD Advisor)"]
         description: "**International Studnet Info**: This section will cover a brief introduction of the first things that international students have to deal with once they arrive in the US, and important points to consider in the BISB program.
-Also how to connect with other international students on campus! <br> **Choosing a PhD Advisor**: [Description coming soon]"
+Also how to connect with other international students on campus! <br> **Choosing a PhD Advisor**: What should you consider when deciding on a lab beyond your research interests?
+Here are tips and questions to ask when identifying your new home for the next few years."
       - name: "Pragmatic Statistics"
         fullname: "Module 3: Pragmatic Statistics for Modern Biology"
         type: mod